-The death of an employee will be treated the same as retirement, and payment will be made to the employee's beneficiary or estate.
+In the event of the The death of an employee will be treated the same as retirement, and payment will be made to the employee's beneficiary or estate. to the employee's beneficiary or estate.

-REPORTING OF ABSENCE ON SICK LEAVE
+REPORTING OF ABSENCE ON MEDICALSICK LEAVE

-In the event that an employee is absent from work, for reasons that entitle the employee to use sick leave, the employee is responsible for notifying their supervisor at least 30 minutes prior to duty time.
-If the employee fails to notify their supervisor or the person designated to receive such calls, no sick leave will be approved, except in unusual circumstances to be determined by the Department Director.
+In the event that an employee is absent from work, for reasons that entitle the employee to use medicalsick leave, the employee is responsible for notifying their his/her supervisor at least 30 minutes prior to duty time.
+If the employee fails to notify their his/her supervisor or the person designated to receive such calls, no medicalsick leave will be approved, except in unusual circumstances to be determined by the Department Director.